 Most knitting patterns these days have a page on Ravelry, and many knitters keep notes about projects they have knit on the social networking site.
 Therefore, if you're having a problem with a knitting pattern because you can check to see if other people have had the same problem.

 If you find the pattern on Ravelry, click on the tab that says "projects" and see what other people had to say.
 If they had trouble with the pattern, too, someone might have shared a solution.

 Ravelry is also a great place to get knitting help if you need it.
 Some designers have their groups, or you can find a group devoted to the particular kind of project you're knitting and ask for help there.

-There are other knitting related forums and groups online, but Ravelry is the most active, and you may be able to get an answer quickly no matter where you live or what time of day it is.
+There are other knitting-related forums and groups online, but Ravelry is the most active, and you might be able to get an answer quickly, no matter where you live or what time of day it is.
 There are also Facebook groups devoted to knitting where you may be able to find help and support.

 Contact the Designer/Publisher

-As a knitwear designer who this happens to a lot, I would also say don't contact someone who isn't the designer to ask for help with someone else's patterns.
-I (or anyone else) doesn't know what the designer intended, and I don't own or have experience with every knitting pattern ever published.
+Additionally, don't contact someone who isn't the designer to ask for help with someone else's patterns.
+They don't know what the designer intended or have experience with every knitting pattern ever published.
 It's a much better idea to go straight to the source if you have questions.